 Step 6: Create Your Platform

-A brick-and-mortar business needs a geographical location materialized by a street address.
-An online business however must have a web presence and a web address (URL) from where you will offer your products and make the money you have been dreaming so much about.
+A brick-and-mortar business needs a geographical location indicated by a street address.
+An online business however must have a web presence and a web address (URL).
+It is from here you will offer your products and make the money you have been dreaming so much about.

 This platform can be a website or a blog.

 For some years now it’s no longer difficult to create a blog.
 You can use Google’s free blogging platform to start with if you are hard on cash.
 Many resources exist on the Internet to teach you to create a blog.
 Click right here for the opportunity to create two stunning blogs on WordPress free.

 Keep your online small-business web design simple.
 Mind you, you have fewer than five seconds to grab someone’s attention online.
 Beyond that they’re gone forever.